Skip to main content

 Social Security Resources

 Supplemental Security Income (SSI) eligibility is determined on a month by month basis.
-If you or your loved ones receive benefits from Social Security, you have a legal obligation to report changes, which could affect eligibility for SSI benefits and Medicaid.
+If you or a loved one receives benefits from Social Security, you have a legal obligation to report changes, which could affect eligibility for SSI benefits and Medicaid.

 In order to receive DDD services, individuals with intellectual and developmental disabilities (IDD) must have Medicaid*.
-Many individuals with IDD become Medicaid eligible when they receive Supplemental Security Income (SSI).
-Medicaid begins automatically when a person with IDD is approved for SSI.
-Families often have questions about the SSI income and asset requirements.
-A family's understanding these requirements is very important because failure to properly report income and assets for a person with IDD can prevent the individual from becoming eligible for SSI, and can also result in termination of SSI benefits that were previously received.
+Many individuals with IDD become Medicaid eligible, automatically, upon approval for SSI benefits.
+Families often have questions about the SSI income and asset requirements, which are very important to understand because the failure to report income and assets can result in an SSI denial, or a termination of SSI benefits.

-*Occasionally, individuals with IDD qualify for an exception to DDD's Medicaid requirement.
-This exception is referred to by DDD personnel as "Non-DAC".
-For further information on "Non-DAC" status, please see the Non-DAC fact sheet.
+*Some individuals with IDD qualify for an exception to DDD's Medicaid requirement.
+This exception has been referred to as "Non-DAC" and is only available through the DDD Waiver Unit.
+For further information, please see the Non-DAC fact sheet.

 MENU CLOSE